GenAIPHBuilders-org/team-Deansanitzy-2025/ReadMe.md

 ### 🤖 AI Agents & How to Use Them

+Our platform features a suite of specialized AI assistants designed to tackle specific financial goals.

-#### 1. **Expense Forecaster Agent**
+#### 1. **Debt Demolisher**

-- **Purpose**: Predicts future expenses based on historical data
+- **Purpose**: Creates a personalized and automated debt-elimination plan.
+It analyzes your liabilities and simulates the most effective payoff strategies (like the Avalanche and Snowball methods) to help you become debt-free faster.
 - **How to Test**:
+  - Link accounts that have a negative balance (e.g., credit cards, loans).
-  - Navigate to Dashboard
+  - Navigate to the "Debt Demolisher" agent from the dashboard.
-  - Click "Expense Forecaster" in the AI Agents section
-  - Ask questions like "What will my expenses be next month?"
-  - Provide transaction history for accurate predictions
+  - The agent will automatically analyze your debt and present you with a tailored repayment plan, showing you the estimated payoff date and potential interest savings.

-#### 2. **Subscription Manager Agent**
+#### 2. **Cashflow Optimizer**

-- **Purpose**: Tracks recurring payments and suggests optimizations
+- **Purpose**: Analyzes your spending habits to identify opportunities for improvement.
+It automatically detects recurring subscriptions, highlights areas of high spending, and provides actionable tips to help you increase your savings.
 - **How to Test**:
-  - Add recurring transactions (Netflix, Spotify, etc.)
+  - Ensure you have a variety of transactions logged, including recurring ones (like Netflix or Spotify).
-  - Access Subscription Manager agent
+  - Access the "Cashflow Optimizer" from the dashboard.
-  - Ask "Show me my subscriptions" or "Which subscriptions should I cancel?"
+  - Review the agent's findings, which will include a list of your subscriptions and personalized recommendations for reducing expenses.

-#### 3. **Financial Time Machine Agent**
+#### 3. **Wealth Builder**

-- **Purpose**: Explores alternate financial scenarios and "what-if" analysis
+- **Purpose**: Acts as your long-term investment and wealth-growth assistant.
+It provides guidance on building a diversified portfolio with a focus on the Philippine financial context, suggesting investments like index funds, UITFs, and Pag-IBIG MP2.
 - **How to Test**:
-  - Click on "Financial Time Machine" agent
-  - Ask scenarios like "What if I saved ₱5000 more last year?"
-  - Explore different financial decisions and their outcomes

-#### 4. **Ipon Coach Agent**

-- **Purpose**: Provides personalized savings advice and financial tips
-- **How to Access**: Navigate to `./agents/iponCoach.html`
-- **How to Test**:
-  - Ask for savings tips: "How can I save more money?"
-  - Request budget advice: "Help me create a monthly budget"
-  - Get financial goal guidance: "I want to save for a house"
+  - Make sure your income, savings, and investment accounts are set up.
+  - Open the "Wealth Builder" agent.
+  - Ask for an investment plan, and the agent will provide personalized recommendations based on your financial profile and long-term goals.

 ### 💰 Core Features Testing